kiko-serra/SO_PROJECT/README.md

 ```
 $ make run
 ```
-that runs `./samples quote.txt 4 8` or manually by:
+that runs `./samples quote.txt 4 8`.
+Or manually by:
 ```
 $ ./samples quote.txt n m
 ```